AverageHelper/recorded-finance/server/README.md

 # optional, defaults to 20000000000 (20 GB)

 PUBNUB_PUBLISH_KEY={publish key given by PubNub}
-# optional with Express, required with Vercel, key given by PubNub
+# optional with Node, required with Vercel, key given by PubNub's dashboard

 PUBNUB_SUBSCRIBE_KEY={subscribe key given by PubNub}
-# optional with Express, required with Vercel, key given by PubNub
+# optional with Node, required with Vercel, key given by PubNub's dashboard

 PUBNUB_SECRET_KEY={secret key given by PubNub}
-# optional with Express, required with Vercel, key given by PubNub
+# optional with Node, required with Vercel, key given by PubNub's dashboard
 ```

 Run these commands to compile and run